PACE music fund stands for Promotional Advance Career Exposure and is designed to support high-quality artists and labels grow exponentially.

 What happens if I get signed to a record label or publishing company or both?

-This isn’t an issue whatsoever, you can stop PACE at any time and immediately withdraw from the agreement on full recoupment of any advanced fees, which could be covered by yourself or the label/publisher you are signing to.
+This isn’t an issue whatsoever, you can stop Ignite at any time and immediately withdraw from the agreement on full recoupment of any advanced fees, which could be covered by yourself or the label/publisher you are signing to.

 Do I have to put all my digital distribution and publishing admin through Music Gateway?